SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/add-email-template.md

 5. Repeat the steps above to add additional languages.

 > [!NOTE]
-> As described above, you can add translations of the template name and e-mail subject by clicking ![icon][img1] next to the relevant field.
+> As described above, you can add translations of the template name and email subject by clicking ![icon][img1] next to the relevant field.
 See [Translation][1].

 <!-- Referenced links -->
 [1]: ../../globalization/translate-fields.md